Palam Marg

-Well known past and present residents include Ajay Bijli, the owner of PVR Cinemas, Aroon Purie Media tycoon, Deepak Kothari, owner of Kothari Products known for Pan Parag, Lauri Kotila, owner of Emil Huomo industries known for Children's Animations.
+Well known past and present residents include Ajay Bijli, the owner of PVR Cinemas, Aroon Purie Media tycoon, Deepak Kothari, owner of Kothari Products known for Pan Parag.

 1, Palam Marg was for many years the Chilean Embassy in India.
 It was a special house of much grandeur, designed by the Austrian architect K.M.
 Heinz.
 The former Chilean ambassador wrote an extended piece on the history and significance of this house and described it as The House of Spirits.

 13, Palam Marg was the first house to be made on the street.
 It belongs to the Jain family.

 Embassies

 Diplomatic missions on the road include: